OlivierLD/raspberry-coffee/RasPISamples/readme.md

 ![Architecture](./img/Architecture.jpg)

 The [Adafruit Motor Hat](https://www.adafruit.com/products/2348) drives the servos, attached on the [Chassis](https://www.adafruit.com/product/2939).
-The code for the Java Motor HAT is in the [I2C.SPI project, package i2c.servo.adafruitmotorhat](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/I2C.SPI/src/i2c/servo/adafruitmotorhat)*[]:
+The code for the Java Motor HAT is in the [I2C.SPI project, package i2c.servo.adafruitmotorhat](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/I2C.SPI/src/i2c/servo/adafruitmotorhat).

+_Note_: The Leap Motion client is mentioned as an example.
+Its implementation is not finished yet.

 The WebSocket server is a `NodeJS` server, with the `websocket` module installed on it.
 ```
  prompt> cd node
  prompt> npm install websocket
 ```
-To start it:
+Again, to start it:
 ```
  prompt> node robot.server.js
 ```